uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 You will be able to take your paper with you, and you should continue brainstorming throughout your project.

-If you are unable to attend this week's section __and have notified the course staff beforehand__, please email both the course staff and your teammates a single page describing 15 on-sentence ideas (problems, tasks, features, or interactions).

 ### Grading

 This milestone will be graded on a scale of __3 points__ based on a good-faith attempt to generate ideas during the ideation brainstorming exercise.